scollinselliott/lakhesis/README.md

 suppressed.
 All elements can easily be re-added and the starting incidence matrix re-initialized.

-Console fuctions can also be used to perform consensus serations.
-For example, using the built-in selection of three strands in the data object `qfStrands`, a consensus seration is performed using the `lakhesize()` function:
+The console can also be used to perform consensus seriations.
+For example, using the built-in selection of three strands in the data object `qfStrands`, a consensus seriation is performed using the `lakhesize()` function:

 ``` r